bdeitte/ghost-on-aws/HOWTO.md

 Create Route 53 route (optional)
 ----------------
 If you want your own domain, Route 53 is a great way to go.
 Needs to fill in more details here...
 I used http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html and some other docs.
+(Also see the Set up email section...
+I will be switching off of Route 53 to simplify email setup.)

 If you're new to DNS setups, it's easy to forget a www CNAME.
 Make sure to include this if you want www.yourdomainname.com to work.
 This doesn't by default: only yourdomainname.com (without the www) will resolve.